huggla/pgbouncer-alpine/README.md

 * REV_password_&lt;user name from DATABASE_USERS&gt;: The password for named user.
 Slightly less secure.

 ## Capabilities
-Can drop all but CHOWN, SETGID and SETUID.
+Can drop all but CHOWN, FOWNER, SETGID and SETUID.